 - Directors’ Loans

 If you’re a sole director of your company, work with your partner/spouse, and/or have any employees, the most popular way of distributing company income to all workers is via an annual salary.

 - For the company, the value of any salaries reduces the amount of profits that are subject to Corporation Tax.
 The company may be liable to pay Employers’ NICs too – but only if a salary is higher than the Secondary Threshold of £9,100 (2022/23).

 - Many limited company directors opt to draw down relatively small salaries – beneath the prevailing starting thresholds for both income tax (Personal Allowance is £12,570 for 2022/23) and Employees’ NICs (Primary Threshold is for 2022/23: it rises from £9,880 to £12,570 from July 6th, 2022).

 - So, assuming it suits both the business and its employees, drawing down modest salaries is a tax-efficient method of taking money out of the company.

-- If your company is eligible for the Employment Allowance (sole director companies are not), the optimum salary level is £12,570 (2022/23).
+- If your company is eligible for the EA (sole director companies are not), the optimum salary level is £12,570 (2022/23).
 Find out more about the EA here.